 Many vibration testing profiles are defined by standards developed over many years.
 There are a lot of them and they are often dedicated to specific applications and products.
 Examples include DIN, ISO, BS, MIL, IEC and ASTM.
-The use of testing according to standards is especially the case for the aerospace, defence and transportation industries.
-These include MIL-STD-810, NATO STANAGs and AS/EN9100.
+The use of testing according to standards is especially the case for the aerospace and defence industries.
+These include MIL-STD-810, NATO STANAGS and AS/EN9100.